sidtirkey/fingerprint_doorlock/README.md

 FINGERPRINT DOOR LOCK CODE.

-Equipments used in project: Arduino nano,R305 fingerprint sensor module,motors,rack and pinion mechanism for lock.
+Equipments used in project: Arduino nano,R305 fingerprint sensor module,motors,rack and pinion mechanism for lock and an L298N motor driver.

 Coding done in arduino IDE.